jazdrv/dnaTools/README_dir+setup.txt

 Directory Structure:
 ---------------------------------------------------

-./LICENSE - open GL 3 license (got this from github)
+./LICENSE - open GPL 3 license (got this from github)

 ./README.md - originally pushed this in using bitbucket, it's the project default readme at GitHub